HMS Enterprise (H88): 2003–2010

 Enterprise deployed in June 2009 for two years on an extended deployment to West Africa spending three months there before travelling through the Mediterranean to begin operations east of Suez later in the year.

-2011–present
+2011–2023

 On 10 June 2011, Enterprise returned to Devonport, having covered over 50,000 mi during the deployment.

-Enterprise was dispatched to Libya in August 2014 to evacuate British citizens and diplomatic staff due to the increasing violence in the country.
-Over the course of two lifts, Enterprise evacuated a total of 217 civilians and landed them safely in Valletta, Malta.
+In August 2014, Enterprise evacuated around 110 British and EU citizens and diplomatic staff from Libya to Malta due to heightened violence during the Libyan Civil War.
+One of those evacuated was Salman Abedi, who later carried out the Manchester Arena bombing in 2017.